mr-bt/manager.README/README.md

 ## Disclaimer

 This document **MUST** not be read in any way that applies to any other group, division, team or manager of ${company_X}.
-You might find that my beliefs and style might not be wholly aligned and sometimes even incompatible with what you see throughout the business and that's OK!
+If you find that my beliefs and style are not wholly aligned or are even incompatible with what you observe in {company_X} and that's OK!
 This is a document on me, and it applies to me only.

 ## Welcome